Essays and Blogs

 because i have a mind and a heart

-and no one has shut me up yet
+because no one has shut me up yet

 -- excerpt from my poem, "i write"